-I have been volunteering with the Boab Network since my first year of university and have been up to the Kimberley a number of times with the organisation.
-I also lived up there in 2015 while I wrote my honours thesis, which looked at the impact of Mowanjum’s 0-4 years early learning program.
+I have been volunteering with the Boab Network since my first year of university and have been up to the Kimberley a few times with the organisation.
+I also lived up there in 2015 while I wrote my honours thesis, which looked at the effect of Mowanjum’s 0-4 years early learning program.

 The School Holiday program that I co-facilitated this year aims to reduce the risk of youth suicide, which is sadly rather prevalent in the Kimberley region.
 Many of the program activities incorporated the theme of healthy living.
 Mornings typically included a health-focused activity, such as the Healthy Skin morning, which is co-facilitated by Health Promotion officers from Winun Ngari and Community Health Nurses from the Western Australian Country Health Service (WACHS).
 Skin sores are a significant issue in the Kimberley due to a high prevalence of Strep A often untreated or continually re-infected across the lifespan, which leads to Rheumatic Heart Disease.

 We also held a “My Kitchen Rules” healthy cooking competition with the dietitian from Boab Health.
 Diet-related health issues, particularly diabetes leading to kidney failure and dialysis, is also a significant health concern in the community.

 Going to Derby Pool in the afternoon was always very popular with community members, as temperatures were in the high 30’s most days and even hotter because of the humidity.
 At the pool cooling down and engaging in fun physical activity appeared to help community members and volunteers alike to feel better.